 - Run a Pipeline on each push that deploys your project using Edeliver.

 - … have a production server up and running (We’re using DigitalOcean)

 - … that is already deployed using edeliver from your local machine

 1. Build a Docker Image

-Jobs in a GitLab pipeline is executed in a Docker container.
-That means that we can easily build a custom Docker image to be used for building and deploying our project.
+Jobs in a GitLab pipeline runs in a Docker container.
+That means we can use a custom Docker image for building and deploying our project.

 Let’s get to it.

 We will use the official elixir repository as a base and install the necessary applications to use Edeliver.
 The Dockerfile for this docker image will look like this: